-- 1. What is the problem, opportunity, or priority the agency is addressing?
-This description should allow OFM and the Legislature to understand the nature of the proposal, including what is driving it and why it is important to address it. - 2.
-Exactly how does the agency want to address this problem, opportunity, and priority, and why? - 3.
-What will the package funding actually buy or not buy?
+- ✓ What is the relevant history or context in which the decision package request is being made? - ✓ Problem statement/current situation: What is the problem, opportunity or priority the agency is addressing with the request?
+This description should allow OFM, the Governor and the Legislature to understand the nature of the proposal, including what is driving it, why it is important, who is affected by it and how they are affected. - ✓ Proposed solution: How does the agency propose to address this problem, opportunity or priority? - ✓ How does the package relate to the agency's strategic plan? - ✓ Purchase description: What will the funding package actually buy?
+What services and/or materials will be provided, when and to whom?
+How will the purchases achieve the desired outputs, efficiencies and outcomes?